Ever heard of Amway? It’s been a major player in the MLM scene for over 60 years, spanning the globe.

-- This company provides their IBO’s with good training.
-That includes training conferences (although these requires additional budget)
+- This company provides its IBO’s with good training.
+That includes training conferences (although these require additional budget)

 - A huge variety of products which are mostly a good quality

-- Earnings within Amway relies heavily on recruiting
+- Earnings within Amway rely heavily on recruiting

 - Additional fees for training materials and conferences